 "If our neighbor offends us, it hurts us or some harm - should we tell him about this, and if necessary, how can we prevent his condemnation?"

 - I do not think that in such situations it is necessary to tolerate silence.
-Because the wordless, uncomplaining patience of sorrows brought by others, is only valid for people of a perfect life.
+Because the wordless, uncomplaining patience of sorrows brought by others, can only be exercised by people of a perfect life.
 If the neighbor hurts us - why not invite him to talk, understand, do not ask him, does he not think we are wrong in something, have we offended him by something ourselves?
 When both people are well-meaning, the situation will be resolved.
-But if a person injures us consciously and maliciously, there are two ways: to try to neutralize it or, perhaps, suffer, if it is possible.
+But if a person hurt us consciously and maliciously - there are two ways: to try to neutralize it or, perhaps, suffer, if it is possible.
 If not, get out of the impact - this is no sin.
-The Savior Himself commanded: "When they persecute you in one city, flee to the other" (Matt.
-10, 23).
-We, in order to protect ourselves from the evil caused by man, sometimes we just have to stop before him.
+The Savior himself commanded: "When they persecute you in one city, flee to another city" (Matthew 10, 23).
+We, in order to protect ourselves from the evil caused by man, sometimes we just have to stop opening before him.
 To lower the visor so that it prevents it from inflicting the blow that will bring harm - not only to ours, but to his soul.

-- With the sin of condemnation, the sin of lies and slander is directly connected.
+- The sin of condemnation is directly connected with the sin of lies and slander.
 I was amazed that Abba Dorotheus and other spiritual writers used the word "lie" in a slightly different meaning, not in the way that we are used to.
-For us, a lie is a conscious deception undertaken with some (sometimes even a good) goal.
-For them, something that we very rarely notice for ourselves: irresponsible utterance, the speaking of certain words, either the corresponding truth, or not; Uttering this in the usual stream of our idle talk, we do not even think about whether our words correspond to other people of reality.
-Slander, gossip, "washing of the bones" - all from this opera.
+For us, a lie is a conscious deception undertaken with some (once even good) goal.
+For them is something that we very rarely notice for ourselves: irresponsible utterance, the speaking of certain words, whether the corresponding truth, or not; uttering this in the usual stream of our idle talk, we do not even think about whether our words correspond to other people of reality.
+The anger, gossip, "washing of the bones" are all from this opera.
 How to get out of this?

 - This is a question about the care of our lives, about how we pay attention to ourselves.
 A considerate person has lost a penchant for frivolous, hasty judgments.
 If a person lives without thinking, he goes from one confusion to another.
 And the Rev. Isaac the Syrian called the confusion the chariot of the devil: in confusion, as in a chariot, the enemy enters our souls and turns everything upside down in them.
 And the inverted person judges others at his first impulse, without giving himself the trouble to think about the justice of his judgments.

-We often begin to judge others from our own infirmities - we are tired by grievances, from blows, from pain, and we are frustrated and begin to discuss these our wounds with someone.
-Be patient for a while, do not tell anyone about your grievances - and, perhaps, condemnation will die in you.
+We often begin to judge others from our own infirmities - we are tired by the insults, from the blows, from the pain, and we are frustrated and begin to discuss these our wounds with someone.
+Be patient for a while, do not tell anyone about your offense - and, perhaps, condemnation will die in you.
 And there will come a weakening, a rest for the soul.
-But we do not have the strength to suffer, and here works another spiritual law, about which the holy fathers speak: by condemning, you are deprived of the help of God, the blessed cover.
-And almost always you commit the sin for which you condemned another person.
+But we do not find the strength to suffer, and here another spiritual law, about which the holy fathers speak, is working: condemning, you are deprived of the help of God, the blessed cover.
+And almost always you commit that sin for which you condemned another person.
 The fear of losing God's help is another helper in overcoming the sin of condemnation.
-The remarkable elder Ephraim Katunaksky served the Divine Liturgy throughout his life every day and every time experienced it as a unique joyful event for himself and the world.
+Remarkable Elder Ephraim Katunaksky served the Divine Liturgy throughout his life every day and every time experienced it as a unique joyful event for himself and the world.
 But somehow I did not feel the divine joy - why?
 "Brother came to me alone, we discussed the actions of the bishops and condemned somebody" - he explained this so.
-He began to pray, felt that the Lord forgave him, and said to himself: "If you want to lose the Liturgy again, condemn it."
+He began to pray, felt that the Lord forgives him, and said to himself: "If you want to lose the Liturgy again, condemn it."

 - You said already about the abundance of reasons for conviction.
 How to avoid heart anger, watching what happens to our society, with the country, knowing about the colossal corruption, watching the demoralization of society, intentional, for commercial purposes, corrupting youth?
 This is civil pain, civil protest, but this is also anger, too - do we sin against them?

 - The feeling you are talking about is very close and understandable to me.
 And I'm looking for myself the answer to this question.
 The reason for the moral state of our society is that it is in us, too.
-But if we took unjust life as normal, if we were now well, we would not have any excuse at all.
-We are accustomed to divide the history of our country into two parts: before the catastrophe 1917 year (it's like a good life) and after - this is our life, bad.
+But if we were to take unjust life as normal, if we were now well, we would not have any excuse at all.
+We are used to dividing the history of our country into two parts: before the catastrophe of 1917 (it is a kind of good life) and after - this is our life, bad.
 But let's ask ourselves the question: what, before the revolution, was the religious life of the people-everything from top to bottom-ideal?
-The people themselves departed from the living faith, no one dragged him by the hand.
+People themselves departed from living faith, no one dragged him by the hand.
 So, the people themselves made a choice and got what they chose.
 And the example of the Israeli people tells us this: when the Jews betrayed the One God, they suffered disasters, oppression, were enslaved; When they rejected His Son, they dispersed throughout the world.
-Imagine if we had ideal power now, she thoughtfully would take care of the people, there would be prosperity ...
+Imagine if we had ideal power now, she thoughtfully would have cared about the people, there would be prosperity ...
 Would we become purer, more righteous, closer to God from this?
 No. But, if we were so far from God in conditions of even relative prosperity - His judgment would be more severe to us.
-The Lord, perhaps, sends us all this, our whole life so that we will understand at last that we should not rely on "princes, sons of man" -we need only rely on Him.
+The Lord, perhaps, sends us all this, our whole life so that we finally understand that we should not rely on "the princes, the sons of man" -we need only rely on Him.
 That we turn from this thought to Him and change for the better.
-Condemns the one who believes that he deserves a better life, better people, better power, who thinks: with me, everything is in order, but they are ...
+Condemns the one who believes that he is worthy of a better life, better people, better power, who thinks: with me, everything is in order, but they are ...
 But in fact, we must start with ourselves.
 Because nothing in this world can not be fixed until you correct yourself.